Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 - Sensory or health information — only processed on your device, never received by us.

-- Inferences — we do not derive inferences about you on our servers; on-device insights are not transmitted.
+- Inferences — we do not derive inferences about you on our servers; on-device health insights are not transmitted.

 To exercise your rights, email support@neonsummit.co.
 You may also authorize an agent to make a request on your behalf; we will require reasonable verification.